 - Do the resources you are using fit your internal staffing?
 Were your claim managers promoted from within?
 Do they have a health sciences background or access to resources with a health sciences background on staff?
 The legal nurse consultants at MRN are available to your staff as a resource whether it’s by attending your monthly staff meeting in-person or online, or providing your team unlimited access to our nurse consultant toll-free hotline.
 We’re here for you.

-- Do your claims management process align with your company’s organizational mission statement or claims philosophy?
+- Do your claims management processes align with your organization’s mission statement or claims philosophy?
 Mission-based health systems – mission-based claims resolution.